kree-nickm/Moon-Mod-Tools/README.md

 export function onReady(module) {
   // Code.
 };

+/**
+ * Function to call if the module needs to be unloaded.
+It should close any
+ * database connections, unregister any event handlers, etc.
+ * @this Bot
+ * @param {Object} module - The stored data of the loaded module.
+ */
+export function onUnload(module) {
+  // Code.
+};
 ```
 Modules included with this bot are below:

 ### logger
 If `msgLogChannelId` option is provided, the bot logs the updating or deleting of messages to that channel for that server.
 Retains any attachments that are deleted with the message as well.
 Note that Discord does not allow you to fetch the original message once it has been updated or deleted, so the only messages that can be reported are those that have been cached in the bot's memory.
 The bot will try to cache as many messages as it can upon startup, but there will be a limit.

-If `joinLogChannelId` option is provided, the bot logs information about users who join and leave the server.
+If `joinLogChannelId` option is provided, the bot logs information about users who join and leave the server to this channel.
 If the bot has appropriate permissions, it will also log when invites are created and used.

+If `alertLogChannelId` option is provided, then when the bot detects any message or user change that needs to be emphasized, it will be logged to this channel. *Note: Doesn't currently do anything.*

+**Note:** As of this writing, Discord.js does not support message forwarding in any way, so edits or deletion of forwarded messages will not be logged correctly.
+This will be fixed eventually.

 Requirements:
 * **Message Content Intent** for the bot in the [Discord Dev Portal](https://discord.com/developers/applications).